 Fifth and Sixth Grades – Blue Team

-It is Mr. Northcutt’s belief that, through Christianity, the world became a more gentle, prosperous place in which to live distinct from the cruel and brutal Ancient World.
-It was through Christian education that men such as Afred the Great, Charlemagne, Martin Luther, John Calvin, and the Puritans reshaped their societies in order to embrace truth and abandon superstition and ignorance.
+Through Christianity, the world became a more gentle, prosperous place to live, distinct from the cruel and brutal Ancient World.
+Through Christian education, men such as Alfred the Great, Charlemagne, the Scholastics, Martin Luther, John Calvin, and the Puritans reshaped their societies, established Universities, and public education to embrace truth and abandon superstition and ignorance.
 Due to these virtues, Mr. Northcutt endeavors to enrich his students’ own lives through Christian education.

 Mr. Northcutt loves to spend time with his family in any way that he can, whether traveling the globe or sitting next to the campfire in his backyard.
 His devotion to his sons is paramount in ensuring that he spends time adventuring with them and securing their future success.
 His recreational interests lie in his adoration of God’s creations via outdoor activities, including hiking, camping, kayaking, and more.
 His love of reading includes books by historians Peter Brown, Tom Holland, Henry Chadwick, Carol Harrison, and Averil Cameron, among others.
 He also appreciates authors such as C.S.
 Lewis, JRR Tolkien, Ian Fleming, and John Steinbeck.
 His other love of the word takes the form of writing, and he is currently working on a mainstream history series that he hopes to have published.
 His favorite scriptural passage is chapter one of the Gospel of John, due to its historical, philosophical, and theological intensity.